mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

-- Your control over your power isn’t as absolute as you’d like.
+- Your control over your power isn't as absolute as you'd like.
 You can keep solid most of the time, but [Sometimes Things Drop Right Through Your Hands].
-- If you’re out of phase with the world, you’re out of phase with everything, even the air.
-You [Can’t Breathe While Phasing].
+- If you're out of phase with the world, you're out of phase with everything, even the air.
+You [Can't Breathe While Phasing].

 ### Collateral Damage Effects

-**Missed Me:** If you aren’t worried about where the shots actually end up, you can phase out as someone is attacking you.
+**Missed Me:** If you aren't worried about where the shots actually end up, you can phase out as someone is attacking you.
 You can ignore all physical damage from a single source, because it strikes everything around you instead.

 **Armor Piercing:** By imparting some of your intangibility to a rock or other small object and then tossing it, you can have it become solid inside a target.
 This will make the projectile shatter violently, sending shards ricocheting around the area, which deals a mild consequence to anyone in your zone or an adjacent zone.

 Power Amplification

-You don’t do much on your own.
+You don't do much on your own.
 But when there are other super-powered fighters around, you are vital.

 **Basic Power Amplification:** By touching a super-powered individual, you can give them the boost [Empowered], which they may invoke during any use of their power.
 You may only have one such boost in play at a time; if you generate another, the first goes away.
 If unused, the boost goes away at the end of the scene.
 Additionally, you always know who around you is super-powered and generally what their power is.